Click here to view the Information Technology Booklet

-- All secondary students in Years 7 and 8 bring an Apple iPad to classes
+- Secondary students in Years 7 and 8 bring an Apple iPad to class

-- Students in Years 9 to 12 use an Apple iPad or a MacBook (Pro or Air) at school
+- Secondary students in Years 9 to 12 bring either an Apple iPad or a MacBook (Pro or Air) to class

 For more information on our student policies, please click here.